Fairy Meat: WAR

 Straightedge Rebellion: Regarded as mentally-ill by the other fairies for their lack of happiness and forced to leave, these warlike fairies adopt a militaristic lifestyle.
 They avoid the entertainment and decorations other fairies use, and many of them also do not eat other fairies' meat, so they instead feed on a freely-given dew that regulates their emotions.
-Like the Gnomes they use more technologically-advanced weapons to kill all other fairies, whom they regard as cannibalistic abominations to be slaughtered.
+Like the Gnomes they use more technologically advanced weapons to kill all other fairies, whom they regard as cannibalistic abominations to be slaughtered.
 These were introduced in the WAR! supplement.

 Feral Queens: Rogue Moon Fairy monarchs who went wild, ruling over tribes of Forest Fairies by threatening to kill and eat them to frighten them into submission.

 Reception

 The reviewer from Pyramid comments: "The makers of Knights of the Dinner Table bring their sense of humor to the world of fairy-on-fairy battle in Fairy Meat, a fast-playing miniature war game.
-Designer Scott Leaton has created an entertaining game with easy movement rules, simple magic use, and a combat system that uses regular playing cards instead of dice."
+Designer Sky Leaton has created an entertaining game with easy movement rules, simple magic use, and a combat system that uses regular playing cards instead of dice."

+In reviewing Fairy Meat: Sugar and Vice, Jennifer Brozek said "Play this game with great abandon... and the next time your buddy says 'Bite me!,' do it.
+Happy munching!".

+A reviewer from RPGnet said "Despite the wonderfully twisted premise of the game and its colorful components, the game is still quite similar to most miniature games.
+The gimmick of using cards, in fact, requires players to learn a new set of rules for old combat concepts.
+At best, the cannibalism and initiative rules are different, but not enough, in my opinion, to recommend this game."

+Heather Wilson for the Voice of Youth Advocates said that "Appropriate for an older teen audience, Fairy Meat is another game in which planning and decision-making is key.
+Its humor also encourages reading for pleasure.
+Different from most miniature games in presentation and play, the game appeals to those who don't normally play miniatures.
+I enjoy the way that fairies are presented as vicious, vapid creatures who prefer fighting to flitting."